-\lemm Assume that there are two model structures $\C$~and~$\C_1$ on the same underlying category such that $\we_\C=\we_{\C_1}$ and $\cof_\C\subset\cof_{\C_1}$.
-Then the left properness of~$\C_1$ implies the one of~$\C$.
-If $\C$ is equipped with a monoidal structure, the same is true for monoidality, h-monoidality, and flatness. \xlemm

-\pf This follows from the definitions.
-For the h-monoidality, note that (acyclic) h-cofibrations only depend on weak equivalences. \xpf

-\lemm (cf.~\cite[Proposition~2.5]{BataninBerger:Homotopy}) If $\C'$ is an h-monoidal left $\C$-module with a model structure (over a monoidal category $\C$) and its acyclic h-cofibrations are stable under transfinite compositions (for example, $\C'$ is pretty small, see \refle{i.cofibrations}\refit{i.cofibrations.weakly.sat}), then $\C'$ satisfies the monoid axiom. \xlemm

-\pf The monoid axiom says $\ws{\C \t \AC_{\C'}} \subset \we_{\C'}$, i.e., the weak saturation of the monoidal product of any object of~$\C$ with acyclic cofibrations, consists of weak equivalences.
-For $C \in \C$ and $f \in \AC_{\C'}$, the morphism $C \t f$ is an acyclic h-cofibration in~$\C'$ by assumption, hence so are its cobase changes.
-Acyclic h-cofibrations are stable under transfinite compositions, again by assumption.
-Finally, acyclic h-cofibrations are always stable under retracts. \xpf

 We finish this section with two weak saturation properties.
 A slightly weaker statement than \refth{power.weakly.saturated}\refit{flat.weakly.sat} is independently due to Hovey \cite[Theorem~A.2]{Hovey:Smith}.
-The following lemma is the basis of the interaction of h-monoidality and flatness, see for example the proof of \ref{theo--power.weakly.saturated}\refit{flat.weakly.sat}.
+The following lemma is the basis of the interaction of h-monoidality and flatness, see, for example, the proof of \ref{theo--power.weakly.saturated}\refit{flat.weakly.sat}.

-\lemm Let $\C'$ be a left proper model category that is a left module over a monoidal category $\C$.
-Let be a cocartesian square in $\C'$.
-Let $y \colon Y \r Y' \in \C$ be any morphism such that $y \pp a$ is a weak equivalence in~$\C'$, and both $Y \t a$ and $Y' \t a$ are h-cofibrations (\refde{h.cofibration}).
+\lemm Let $\C$ be a left proper monoidal model category.
+Let be a cocartesian square in $\C$.
+Let $y \colon Y \r Y' \in \C$ be any morphism such that $y \pp a$ is a weak equivalence in~$\C$, and both $Y \t a$ and $Y' \t a$ are h-cofibrations (\refde{h.cofibration}).
 Then $y \pp b$ is a weak equivalence. \xlemm \pf Consider the commutative diagram

 As usual, $\ppdom$ denotes the domain of the pushout product $\pp$.
-By assumption, $Y \t a$ is an h-cofibration, hence so is $\alpha$ by \refle{i.cofibrations}.
+By assumption, $Y \t a$ is an h-cofibration, hence so is $\alpha$ by \refle{i.cofibrations}\refit{h.i.cofibrations.pushout}.
 Likewise, $Y' \t a$ is an h-cofibration.
-Hence the top square and the outer rectangle in the diagram below are homotopy pushouts (\refle{i.cofibrations}\refit{h.cofibrations.homotopy.pushout}).
-Hence so is the bottom square.
+Hence, the top square and outer rectangle in the diagram below are homotopy pushouts (\refle{i.cofibrations}\refit{h.cofibration.containment}) and so is the bottom square.
 The map $y \pp b$ is therefore also a weak equivalence:

 \xpf